PyRepair/maniple/training-data/summarize-experiment-v2/pandas/169/prompt_response_response_4.md

     return result
 ```

-This corrected version of the function should handle datetime data correctly and prevent the ValueError that was occurring.
-It passes the failing test and resolves the issue posted in the GitHub.
+This corrected function should pass the failing test and successfully resolve the issue posted in the GitHub bug.